Field Types and Properties

 Tapping the import button below will bring a list of CSV files available to upload from your iCloud>TrialKit Folder.
 Select the file you are importing and tap the import file button.

-The "Combine" option allows you to either add to the existing list or start a new one
+The "Combine" option allows you to add to the existing list or start a new one.

 Because choice values must be unique, when importing choices, if a value already exists in the choice list that matches the choice list that is being imported, the next available value will be used to assure uniqueness among values.